{{ result.stateLabel }}

 Preschool home routine

 A parent enters Maya, the title Kind Words and Safe Hands, three positive goals, the preschool age setting, 10 sticker spaces, and 2 marking chances per day.
 The summary should read 3 goals x 10 spaces, with an estimated 5 active days per row.
-Goal Plan should keep the goals short, and Coaching Notes should show the goal count fitting the selected age guidance.
+Goal Plan should keep each goal short, and Coaching Notes should show the goal count fitting the selected age guidance.

 Longer upper-elementary chart